 - Employee right to pay information.
 Employees have the right to information on the pay level of employees doing equal work or work of equal value to them, and employers must make them aware of this.
 Employees also cannot be banned from discussing salaries with colleagues.

-Effectively, this means that employers need to get much better at communicating their compensation approach to employees and explaining why employees are paid the way they are and what they need to do to increase that level of pay.
+Effectively, this means that employers need to get much better at communicating their compensation approach to employees – including enabling line managers to explain why individuals are paid the way they are, and what they need to do to increase that level of pay.

 Which means that, first and foremost, you need to make sure you have a clear and logical compensation approach.